jeffreyyang3/chatRoom/README.md

 accessible through a web browser at **http://localhost:8000/**

-Open a tab/window for each client at that URL.
+Open a tab/window for each participant at that URL.
 There may still be installation issues, as I could only test this on one other computer.
 If there are any that you can't figure out, I can try my best to fix it, or give a live demo.